1. What is Conveyancing ?

 3. What is a Statement of Adjustments?

-A SOA is prepared by the Purchaser’s representative to calculate the amounts owing for Council rates, Water rates, Owners Corporation fees (where applicable) amongst other things.
-Adjustments are calculated so that each party bears their share. (vendor is liable for everything up to the date of settlement and the purchaser is liable for everything post settlement )
+A Statement of Adjustments is prepared by the Purchaser’s representative to calculate the amounts owing for Council rates, Water rates, Owners Corporation fees (where applicable) amongst other things.
+Adjustments are calculated so that each party bears their share.
+(Vendor is liable for everything up to the date of settlement and the Purchaser is liable for everything post settlement)

 4. What is Title insurance ?

 Title insurance provides protection to home buyers in the event of Title or Mortgage fraud.
 There has been a number or recent television current affairs programmes outlining the increasing title fraud.
-Title insurance can also cover, but not limited to ; Illegal building works and boundary issues.
+Title insurance can also cover, but not limited to; Unapproved Building Works, Planning and Title Defects and Boundary and Survey Issues.

 5. Do I need to attend settlement ?